berradamm/Rock_Paper_Scissors_PyTorch/README.md

   ```

 ## Accuracy and loss results
-With a 202 pictures in my datasets here is the results and its quite a decent accuracy for a small dataset.
+With a 202 pictures in my datasets here is the results and it's a decent accuracy for a small dataset.

 ![screenaccuracy](https://user-images.githubusercontent.com/45148200/49187963-6c5dc380-f369-11e8-8522-34c4e09b7c17.PNG)